nahidf/auth0-adventures/DevelopmentApproach.md

-# Development approach for .NET Excercise
+# Development approach for .NET Exercise

 - [X] Create GitHub repo for project
 - [X] Signup on Auth0